pgenie-io/docs/docs/guides/implementing-custom-generators.md

 # Implementing Custom Generators

-pGenie's code generation is fully open and extensible.
-Anyone can implement a generator for a new target language, framework, or output format.
+pGenie's code generation is designed to be extensible.
+You can implement a generator for a new target language, framework, or output format and distribute it simply via a URL.
+No need for PRs or approval from the pGenie maintainers.

 ---